sunrisezsj/haley-sjzhu.github.com/index.md

 Here is some introduction about my educational background below:

 ### My College
-1. If you want to know something about UESTC,click [here](https://www.uestc.edu.cn).
+1. If you want to know something about UESTC,visit https://www.uestc.edu.cn.
-2. If you want to know something about SIAT,click [here](https://www.siat.ac.cn).
+2. If you want to know something about SIAT,visit https://www.siat.ac.cn.

 ### My Major
 1. Information Security(at UESTC)